Gaming for Kids

 Need help choosing the right console or games for your family?
-We're here to point you in the direction of the best games for kids and provide all you need to know about age ratings and parental controls.
+Don't lag behind, discover the best games for your kids and unlock all you need to know about age ratings and parental controls.

 Shop all gaming

-- Both the PS4 and Xbox One have a wide selection of games that are perfect for kids, such as the Minecraft and Lego games.
-They can also play DVDs, making them great all-round entertainment systems.
+The super powerful Xbox One has a wide selection of games for kids, plus exclusives such as Forza.
+It can also play Blu-rays and supports 4K streaming, making it a great all-round entertainment system.

-- 3 – Suitable for children 3 and older.
-General audiences.
+- 3 - Suitable for children 3 and older.
+Shouldn't contain images or sounds likely to frighten young children.

 - 7 - Recommended for persons 7 and older.
 No parental guidance needed.